browserengineering/book/book/intro.md

 How hard indeed!
 After seven years in the trenches working on Chrome, I now know the answer to his question: building a browser is both easy and incredibly hard, both intentional and accidental.
 And everywhere you look, you see the evolution and history of the web wrapped up in one codebase.
-But most of all, it's fun and endlessly interesting.
+It's fun and endlessly interesting.

 So that's how I fell in love with web browsers.
 Now let me tell you why you will, too.